This blog post was updated on July 27th to reflect new information regarding the “Fred” update.

 How to Determine if Your Website was Affected by Google’s Fred Update

-- The easiest way to determine if your website was affected by the Fred update is by looking at your website’s analytics.
+The easiest way to determine if your website was hit by the Fred update is by looking at Google Analytics.
 Was there a drop in your traffic or ranking keywords between March 5th and the 20th?
 If no, your site is mostly like unaffected.
-If there is a drop, read on.

 How to Recover Lost Traffic and Ranking from Google’s Fred Update